Dez Bryant & Jake Paul Could Meet In The Ring

 — Jake Paul (@jakepaul) August 26, 2018

 As The Bleacher Report explains, the subject of contracts is currently a sore one with Bryant.
 After being released from the Dallas Cowboys in April, Dez Bryant remains a free agent.
-Currently his future in the NFL is undecided.
+Currently, his future in the NFL is undecided.
 However, the wide receiver has had offers on the table since his release.
-The Baltimore Ravens offered him a multi-year deal, but Bryant turned it down because he is currently looking for 1 year deals only.
-The Cleveland Browns have also offered the 3 time Pro-Bowl wideout a contract, but the offer had a base salary of less than 5 million dollars, leading to Bryant declining the offer.
+The Baltimore Ravens offered him a multi-year deal, but Bryant turned it down because he is currently looking for one-year deals only.
+The Cleveland Browns have also offered the three-time Pro Bowl wideout a contract, but the offer had a base salary of less than $5 million dollars, leading to Bryant declining the offer.

 Jake Paul fought Deji this past Saturday, and since then has called out Chris Brown as his next opponent.
 Facing off against an NFL wide receiver would be a whole new level of competition for Paul.
-Bryant stands 6’2 and weighs in at 220 lbs.
+Bryant stands 6-foot-2 and weighs in at 220 lbs.
 There is no word yet if he’ll accept the invitation into the ring, but if Jake Paul does it will be a very interesting match.